 Scope of activities

-The Arctic research community has recently benefited from discussions on women's perspectives in polar research (including a panel discussion at POLAR 2018 in Davos, Switzerland and an event that was more Arctic-focused at University of the Arctic Congress (http://www.genderisnotplanb.com/).
-However, these events identified a need to continue discussions on inclusion and diversity in Arctic sciences and improve equity in participation in research.
-No clear forum exists for these discussions to continue. has developed a platform to encourage dialogue on these issues and a self-forming group can help to keep conversations on these issues timely and relevant.
-This team recognizes that mere diversity of membership does not mean all participants are able to engage equitably, and will strive for inclusivity within the team as well as openness to engaging with different forums where these conversations may be taking place.
+The Joint Statement of the Second Arctic Science Ministerial (October 2018, Berlin, Germany) drew attention to the importance of diversity and inclusion in Arctic science.
+Earlier in 2018, women's perspectives in polar research were highlighted at POLAR 2018 in Davos, Switzerland, and at a more Arctic-focused event at the 2018 University of the Arctic Congress in Oulu, Finland.
+Both events identified a need to continue discussions on inclusion and diversity in Arctic sciences and improving equity in participation in research.
+Equity issues include, but are not limited to, gender, ethnicity, sexual orientation, spirituality, age, economic background, and nationality.
+Since no dedicated forum exists for the Arctic research community to continue these discussions, has developed a platform to encourage the dialogue on diversity, inclusion and equity in Arctic research, and a self-forming team that will facilitate timely and relevant conversations.
+The Diversity and Inclusion team recognizes that mere diversity of membership does not mean all participants are able to engage equitably.
+Consequently, the team will strive for inclusivity within the team as well as openness to engaging with different forums where these conversations may be taking place.

-- Provide a virtual meeting space for members to talk and identify opportunities to network, find mentors, and make progress on creating inclusive and diverse research environments.
+- Provide a virtual meeting space for members to discuss and identify opportunities to network, find mentors, and make progress on creating diverse and inclusive research environments.

-- Promote discussion on equity in Arctic research that addresses indigenous participation, gender equity, support for women and minorities, in a forum that also encourages participation from men in the research community
+- Promote discussion on equity in Arctic research that addresses Indigenous peoples, women and minorities in particular, and also encourages the participation of male researchers.

 University of Alaska Fairbanks (Website)